UNSW-CEEM/ceem-python-template/README.md

       - You can update dependencies and create a `poetry.lock` file using `poetry update`
       - **Commit `pyproject.toml` and `poetry.lock` to version control**

+#### Testing

+1. To install testing dependencies, use `poetry install --with=test`
+2. Put your tests in `tests/`
+3. Run your tests by running `pytest` in the project directory
+4. Test coverage will be in `tests/htmlcov/index.html`

 ### Intermediate

 #### Linters, Auto-formatting and `pre-commit`